What to Do if Homeowners Insurance Company Is Stalling

 • Research Attorneys: Look for attorneys who specialize in insurance law or have experience with home insurance claims.

-• Initial Consultation: Most attorneys offer a free initial consultation to discuss your case and offer guidance.
+• Initial Consultation: Most attorneys offer a free initial consultation to discuss your case and provide guidance.

-• Engagement: If you decide to proceed, you will sign a contract with the attorney to officially start the representation.
+• Engagement: If you decide to proceed, you sign a contract with the attorney to officially start representation.

 What to Expect from Hiring an Attorney: